Ors1mer/QuadcastRGB/nix/manpage.md

 There are two possible ways of how the program behaves: writes the color into the microphone or becomes a daemon and continuously sends data to the device.
 The first behavior is only done when solid mode is used.
-Any other mode causes the program to become a demon that should be killed with SIGINT once the user doesn't need it.
+Any other mode causes the program to become a daemon that should be killed with SIGTERM or SIGINT once the user doesn't need it.

 Available modes:
 - solid